ARCCSS-extremes/climpact/README.md

   http://nco.sourceforge.net/

-##  ADVANCED: Calculate thresholds on netCDF data from the command line
+##  ADVANCED: Calculate thresholds from netCDF data (Linux/MacOS only)

 1) Navigate to the climpact-master directory created when installing Climpact.
 Then modify the *climpact.ncdf.thresholds.wrapper.r* file to suit your needs (see user guide for guidance on the parameters to specify).